 My annual winter tradition is relocating the company headquarters to the beautiful Methow Valley for at least a month to unwind, get a change of scenery, and tally as much skate skiing mileage as I can muster.
 Last year was my first skate ski season and I completed about 240k in just over a month.
 This year however, the snowpack on the west coast is pretty much nonexistent.
 When I got to the Methow last week for my winter adventure I found a few pockets of good skiing around but I think 240k of skiing will be next to impossible this year.

 Turns out though that the Okanogan has the highest concentration of fire lookouts in the state.
-After having so much fun last year participating in the Summit the District hiking challenge and getting my hiking skills re-energized, I needed a new challenge: visiting all of Washington’s active fire lookouts.
+After having so much fun last year participating in the Summit the District hiking challenge and getting my hiking skills re-energized, I remembered that a few years back I challenged myself to visit all of Washington’s active fire lookouts.
 I put up a list based on some info I found on PeakBagger and SummitPost, which both say there are 93 lookouts still standing in the state.
 A few I’ve already done in years past: Goat Peak, High Rock, Granite Mountain, Mt Constitution, and Thorp Mountain this past October.

 With the low snowpack, many fire lookouts not normally accessible this time of year are reachable so my new winter challenge is to bag as many lookouts as I can and maybe do a 200k trail challenge?
 Sounds good to me!